 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-To be honest, I’m so happy that I’m able to write this post because writing it means that I have seen the Dalai Lama in his home town in India and now I can share with you, how to see the Dalai Lama in India.
+To be honest, I’m so happy that I’m able to write this post because writing it means that I have seen the Dalai Lama in India in his home town in Dharamshala and now I can share with you, how to meet the Dalai Lama in Dharamshala!

 There are a few ways to see the Dalai Lama in India and a few ways to perhaps meet the Dalai Lama in India too.